 We will be based at the Glen Feshie Hostel, a small independent hostel, with bunk rooms, hot showers, kitchen, drying room and a cosy wood-burning stove in the living room.
 We will have sole use of the hostel on Friday, Saturday, and Sunday night.

-Participants will arrive on Friday afternoon, 2nd November, and depart on the morning of Monday the 5th.
+Participants will arrive on Friday afternoon and depart on Monday morning.
 Collection and drop-off will be arranged from the nearest train station, which is at Aviemore.
 Lift-share will also be an option.

 Charlotte Du Cann is a writer, editor, and cultural activist: charlotteducann.blogspot